CodeYourFuture/syllabus-archive/react/classes-optional/lesson.md

 3. Inside the class, create a render method: `render() {}`
 4. Copy and paste the contents of the functional component into the `render` method
 5. Replace any references to `props` with `this.props`
-6. Delete the old functional component
+6. Delete the old function component

 > **Exercise A**
 > Open the `pokedex` React application that you created last week